yangjiao2/INTERVIEW-PREPARATION/💙SystemDesign/kafka.md

 * persistent - messages are immediately written to the filesystem when they are received.
 * high throughput - 2 m qps, Kafka topic is just a sharded write-ahead log.
 Producers append records to these logs
 * durability: central queue for consumers, space-efficient, buffer TBs of unconsumed data

+---

+exactly-once semantics in Kafka:

+enable idempotent producer and transactional feature on the producer by setting the unique value for “transaction.id” for each producer enable transaction feature at the consumer by setting property “isolation.level” to value “read_committed“